staadecker/undergrad-assignments-post/src/index.md

 })
 ```

 As shown, group projects and written assignments make up a significant part of the grade in humanities-like and engineering project centric courses, but virtually no others.
-Is it that engineering and math courses especially do not lend themselves well to group work or writting?
-Or is it perhaps that, grading group projects and essays is more time consuming and hence avoided when possible?
+Is it that engineering and math courses especially do not lend themselves well to group work and writing?
+Or is it perhaps that grading group projects and essays is more time consuming and hence avoided when possible?

 ## Final thoughts

 There's a lot more I would've liked to discuss, including insights on how _I_ perform rather than just what types of assignments and courses engineering students take.
-(Spoiler: I did best on problem sets, labs, and fundemental engineering courses while I did worst on exams, tests, group projects, and humanities-like courses, although maybe that is just because the grading one the later is stiffer?)
+(Spoiler: I did best on problem sets, labs, and fundamental engineering courses while I did worst on exams, tests, group projects, and humanities-like courses, although maybe that is just because the grading one the later is stiffer?)

 There is also the sought-after question of how big is the curve?
 Unfortunately, professors rarely share the final exam grades (or sometimes include the curve directly in the exam grade) so it is often impossible to answer the question precisely.
-Still, in the 11 courses where I could make an estimate, my final grade was 0 to 12% higher than expected due to the curve[^5].
+Still, in the 11 courses where I could make an estimate, my final grade was 0 to 12% higher than expected due to the curve[^5] (median of 2%).

 [^5]: The 12% curve was in Prof. Davis' infamous Calculus 1!

 ## Appendix: Methodology

-All researchers dream of a day where their data will be orderly, clean and free of inconsistencies or edge cases.
+I dream of the day where my data will be orderly, clean and free of inconsistencies or edge cases.
-I have yet to experience this day.
-Instead, I spent several hours transcribing all my data into two neat tables shown below.
+Unfortunately, I have not experienced such a day.
+I spent several hours transcribing all my data into the two neat tables shown below.

 ![Screenshot of the two tables that form the dataset](./data/input_tables_blurred.png)

 From there, I analyzed my data mostly in Google Sheets before creating my desired plots in an ObservableHQ Notebook using D3 and Observable Plot.
-Maybe some day I'll try out Vega and Vega-lite too :)
+Maybe some day I'll try out Vega and Vega-lite too!